 NTP is an abbreviation of Network Time Protocol, which is a standard internet protocol that was established over twenty years ago.
 NTP time servers are network appliances that are designed to disseminate accurate time to client computers and network infrastructure for synchronisation purposes.

-This article provides a brief overview on a number of topics associated with the installation and configuration of time servers:
+This article provides a brief overview on a number of topics associated with the installation and configuration of a NTP time server appliance:

 - NTP Server Hardware Installation.